animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 See [@EnableHttpService Javadoc](https://docs.spring.io/spring-data/geode/docs/current/api/org/springframework/data/gemfire/config/annotation/EnableHttpService.html).

-For more information, see _Configuring the Embedded HTTP Server_ in [Spring Data for GemFire Reference Guide](../index.html).
+For more information, see [>Configuring the Embedded HTTP Server](boostrap-annotations.html#configuring-the-embedded-http-server) in _Bootstrapping GemFire with the Spring Container Using Annotations_.

 ## <a id="configure-embedded-memcached-server"></a>Configure the Embedded Memcached Server